It's a good idea for your organisation to have a policy that covers time off and pay for bereavement.

 A bereavement policy should cover:

-- how soon the bereavement should be reported
+- how soon the death should be reported

-- who can report it, for example, a member of the employee's family if the employee is not able to do it themselves
+- who can report it, for example, a member of the worker's family if they are not able to do it themselves

-- who it should be reported to, for example, the employee's line manager
+- who it should be reported to, for example, the person's manager

 - what happens if the person who died is not a child or dependant